Army Facebook post featuring Nazi war criminal sparks pushback

 Within hours, Fickel's post had received thousands of likes and hundreds of retweets.
 In comment threads, dozens of people echoed Fickel's criticism.

-The public affairs unit at the U.S. Army base in Fort Bragg, North Carolina, where the Airborne Corps is based, did not immediately respond to a request for comment, nor did the administrator of the Facebook page.
+The public affairs unit at Fort Bragg, North Carolina, which is home to the Airborne Corps, did not immediately respond to a request for comment, nor did the administrator of the Facebook page.
 After an NBC News reporter contacted the page, the photo of Peiper appeared to have been removed.

-In an earlier comment thread, a page moderator responded to criticism of the post saying that Peiper had been featured because it was a technique used in “effective storytelling.”
+In an earlier comment thread, a moderator responded to criticism by saying Peiper had been featured because it was a technique used in "effective storytelling."

 "Sometimes in movies, the movie will create a sense of tension by introducing a bad guy," the moderator wrote.